 If you have heartburn twice a week or more, you may have acid reflux disease, also known as Gastroesophageal Reflux Disease (GERD).
 Cleveland Clinic Akron General is pleased to offer a comprehensive center that can help you manage and eliminate heartburn and other symptoms of GERD.
 Our specialists in digestive health and surgery carefully evaluate each patient and custom tailor treatment based on the individual’s medical history, causes of GERD and his or her preferences.

 Having a comprehensive evaluation is important in uncovering these issues and getting the most appropriate care.
-Our team approach addresses these needs and offers management through medical or surgical options, which correct the anatomy, eliminating GERD and its symptoms for good.
+Our team approach addresses these needs and offers management through medical or surgical options.

 Our unique Heartburn Center offers:

 - A multidisciplinary team of surgeons, gastroenterologists, nurses and dieticians that supports a comprehensive model not found elsewhere in the area

 - Evaluation and testing using state-of-the-art equipment

 - Flexible, tailored treatment options for each patient including medical management and cutting-edge surgical options